HYPHAE (COMING SOON)

 The boldness of the symbol is designed to attract attention and encourage conversation.
 Its simplicity builds recognition, facilitating informed purchasing decisions that contribute to change.

-The Green Dot redesign demonstrates the power of transformative design in truth and storytelling; conversely demonstrating the damaging, negative impact of design when used incorrectly without strategy or consideration.
+The Green Dot redesign demonstrates the power of transformative design in truth and storytelling; conversely highlighting the damaging, negative impact of design when used incorrectly without strategy or consideration.

 RELATED PROJECTS